geohotstan/tinycorp-meetings/last-week-in-tinycorp/2024-11-11/meeting-transcript.md

 So for QCOM, I'm just looking into this.
 It's just, you know, registers looks correct.
-I think we just got a pretty big kernel, which has 25 textures and I And I think Q-com, I mean, GPU OpenCL Q-com also executes all them with one kernel, but it's...
-I don't know, I think...
+I think we just got a pretty big kernel, which has 25 textures and I And I think Q-com, I mean, GPU OpenCL Q-com also executes all them with one kernel, but it's..
+I don't know, I think..
 I don't know where it puts all the last nine textures.
 Because, like, the buffer it uploads, it just contains only 16 textures.
 At least the size, like, they use just only for 16 textures.
 So I think that's what Misen and I investigated.